-Jim and I stayed at The Hoxton, centrally located in the 2nd arrondissement.
+Jim and I love to stay at The Hoxton, centrally located in the 2nd arrondissement.
 It’s beautifully decorated, with a central bar and restaurant situated in a light-filled courtyard draped in greenery.
 I highly recommend sipping a cocktail in the courtyard after a long day of exploring delicious drinks and great people watching.
-Our room was small but comfortable and well appointed — we’d definitely stay here again!
+Our room was small but comfortable and well appointed.

 The beautiful courtyard inside The Hoxton